-On a recent windy evening, M. and I had bagel and lox at the Russ & Daughters cafe in the lower basement of the Jewish Museum on Fifth Avenue.
-We shared “The Classic,” a board with Gaspé Nova Scotia smoked salmon, cream cheese, tomato, onion, and capers.
+On a recent blustery evening, M. and I had bagel and lox at the Russ & Daughters cafe in the lower basement of the Jewish Museum on Fifth Avenue.
+We shared “The Classic,” an offering of Gaspé Nova Scotia smoked salmon, cream cheese, tomato, onion and a sprinkling of capers.

 Smoked salmon is commonly called lox.
 But not all smoked salmon is lox.
 The salty, pickled, belly meat of cold-smoked salmon is what traditional Jewish lox is.